BarelyMiSSeD/minqlx-plugins/myFun/README.md

 <b>set qlx_funUnrestrictAdmin "0"</b>

-Three extra workshop items need to be loaded on the server for it to work correctly:<br>
+These extra workshop items need to be loaded on the server for it to work correctly:<br>
 #prestige worldwide sounds workshop<br>
 585892371<br>
 #Funny Sounds Pack for Minqlx<br>